eikek/docspell/modules/microsite/docs/doc/mailitem.md

   <img src="../img/mail-item-1.jpg">
 </div>

 Then write the mail.
-Multiple recipients may be specified by separating their addresses by comma.
+Multiple recipients may be specified.
+The input field shows completion proposals from all contacts in your address book (from organizations and persons).
+Choose an address by pressing *Enter* or by clicking a proposal from the list.
+The proposal list can be iterated by the *Up* and *Down* arrows.
+You can type in any address, of course, it doesn't need to match a proposal.

 If you have multiple mail settings defined, you can choose in the top dropdown which account to use for sending.